 Motorbike

-This is the most popular means of transportation in Vietnam, but I will let you decide if you have the courage to rent one and drive on the mountain roads.
+This is the most popular means of transportation in Vietnam.
+But I will let you decide if you dare to rent one and drive on the mountain roads.

 What to do in Hoi An for a day

-As soon as our driver left us outside Hoi An’s old town center, I started to see this is by far a more tourist town than Da Nang.
+As soon as our driver left us outside Hoi An’s old town center, I realized that this is by far a more touristy town than Da Nang.

-Hoi An is small, charming, filled with color, and lanterns all over the place.
-But as beautiful as it is, it is also packed with tourists.
-And we were visiting somehow outside of peak season.
+Hoi An is small, charming, and filled with color and lanterns everywhere.
+But as beautiful as it is, it is also packed with tourists, and we were visiting somehow outside of peak season.

-What should you absolutely not leave Hoi An without doing so that you could create your own one-day Hoi An itinerary?
+What should you absolutely not leave Hoi An without doing so that you can create your own one-day itinerary?

 That was the first thing we did.
-We got drawn into a leather shop and my husband got sandals, a jacket, shoes, and a bag for me custom-made in only a few hours.
+We got drawn into a leather shop, and my husband custom-made sandals, a jacket, shoes, and a bag for me in only a few hours.

-They have great materials and colors, hundreds of models, and the best thing is everything will be your size for sure.
-While you walk around and discover Hoi An, they’ll be working on your perfect dress or shoes.
+They have great materials and colors, hundreds of models, and the best thing is that everything will be your size.
+While you walk around and discover Hoi An, they’ll work on your perfect dress or shoes.

 Visit the 5 museums in town

-Be prepared to fight some crowds along the way, because Hoi An is charming, and because of that, it is crowded.
+Be prepared to fight some crowds because Hoi An is charming, and as a result, it is crowded.

 You can book a half-day tour of Hoi An and learn everything about its history and impressive culture.
 Another option is to take the Hoi An and Countryside tour where you can experience a buffalo ride in the wild, and float on a traditional bamboo basket boat at the Coconut Forest.